abilandz/PH8124/Lecture_4/Lecture_4.md

 ```bash
 someScript # executing the script
 ```
 This way, you are running your script as any other **Linux** or **Bash** command.
 As we already saw, this will work only if the directory where the file with the source code of script sits was added to the environment variable **PATH**, and if that file has also the execute (```x```) permission.
-The executed script does not inherit by default the environment from the terminal, and cannot modify it globally.
+The executed script does not inherit by default the environment from the terminal (only variables, functions, etc., which were defined with **export** are inherited), and cannot modify it globally.
 Therefore, it is much safer to run scripts this way, if you want to keep your current shell environment clean.
 The exit status of the executed script is specified with the keyword **exit**.
 When executed this way, the script runs in a separate process (more on this later).

-If you do not want to make the script executable by adding it (```x```) permission, you can always run the shell explicitly and tell it to process the file like it was an executable, with the following syntax:
+If you do not want to make the script executable by adding to it (```x```) permission, you can always run the shell explicitly and tell it to process the file like it was an executable, with the following syntax:

 ```bash
 bash someScript.sh # executing the non-executable script